top of page

 We need to maintain this area as the recreational and agricultural zone that defines the world class branding of the Naramata Bench and require the developer to fit their plans within the current look and feel of the area.

 WHAT CAN YOU DO TO STOP THIS APPLICATION FOR URBAN DEVELOPMENT IN THE COUNTRYSIDE?
-URGENT ATTENTION NEEDED.
+URGENT ATTENTION NEEDED FOR PUBLIC ENGAGEMENT:

 Send your Letters to the editor; express your concerns to: